Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 How does distanced self-talk help anxiety?

-Is anxiety therapy effective for high-functioning adults?
+Is anxiety therapy helpful for high-functioning adults?

 Do you offer anxiety therapy throughout Michigan?